anoma/nspec/docs/tutorial/engines/index.md

-It is up to the set of guards to determine, which action could be taken given the local data in form of an engine environment and the time stamped[_trigger,_](https://github.com/anoma/formanoma/blob/f70a041a25cfebde07d853199351683b387f85e2/Types/Engine.thy#L19)<!--
+It is up to the set of guards to determine, which action could be taken given the local data in form of an engine environment and the time stamped[_trigger,_](https://github.com/anoma/formanoma/blob/f70a041a25cfebde07d853199351683b387f85e2/Types/Engine.thy#L19)--><!--
 ᚦ: needs updating [do not remove this comment): out of date ALERT!
--->.
-Thus, let us look at guards,
-which are very similar to guards in Dijkstra's ɢᴄʟ or guard functions in colored Petri nets.
+-->

-### A finite set of guards for each engine family
+### A finite set of guarded actions for each engine family

+Each engine family comes with a set of guarded actions where the _guard_ is a function that—among other things—determines whether the action that it guards is _enabled._
-Each guard of an engine familiy is a function that determines whether the action that it guards is applicable, based on the time stamped trigger, and all local data, i.e., the engine environment.[^12] In most situations, but a part of the local data are needed to determine whther the guard is _enabled._
+To determine whether the action is enabled, the guard function has access to the time stamped trigger and all local data, i.e., the engine environment.[^12] In most situations, only very few components of the engine environment are needed to determine whether the guarded action is enabled.
-If the guard (or its guarded action) is enabled by the trigger, it returns the matched data, which typically are extraced from the received message;
-typically, the result specifies an _action label_ <!-- ᚦ not sure what to call it-->and additional result of any non-trivial computations that one would want to avoid to duplicate.
+For a received message, the message alone may be enough, maybe already the message tag is sufficient.
+The guard function returns _matched argument_ and an _action label_ if
+the guarded action is enabled, e.g., the relevant information of a received message.

-### Inputs of the transition function of engine families
+### Inputs for the action of a guarded action

-Transition functions take three pieces of data as input: the local state in the form of an engine environment, the time stamped , and the (re-)action to be taken as a consequence.
+The actions of guarded actions take three pieces of data as input: the local state in the form of the engine environment, the time stamped trigger (message or notification), and moreover the matched argument that the guard has already computed.

-which is either a message that was received and has to be processed) or a notification from the local clock about the elapsing of a non-empty set of timers.<!--
-	make a design choice of whether
-	the message is "automatically" added to the mailbox -->
+By _time stamped_ we mean that
-Each trigger comes with the local time when the event is triggered, which we may think of as "now".
+each trigger comes with the local time when guard evaluation was triggered, which one may want think of as the local time "now".

-_Digression on time_  <!--
-line break
+Digression on time

--->The only information about local wall-clock time in the input of the transition function is
+: The only information about local wall-clock time in the input of the transition function is

 - "now"—the [time](https://github.com/anoma/formanoma/blob/f70a041a25cfebde07d853199351683b387f85e2/Types/Engine.thy#L222) stamp of the trigger—and
 - the set of previously set timers,